nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       7. In a subsequent visit, a permanent dental crown is placed to protect and strengthen the treated tooth, restoring its function and appearance.

-      Regular follow-up appointments are recommended to monitor the healing process and ensure the long-term success of the root canal treatment.
+      endodontists recommend regular follow-up appointments are recommended to monitor the healing process and ensure the long-term success of the root canal treatment.

       FAQs